Simulation in the spotlight ...

 Twenty six nurses and doctors from John Hunter Hospital and the private sector attended the training, which was led by one of the UK cardiothoracic surgeons who developed the course.

-A second course is planned for later this year.
+Going forward, the CALS course will be delivered in the HNE Simulation Centre twice a year.
 To find out more about CALS, go to https://www.csu-als.com/cals-anz.html

 Harvard Professor coaches our instructors